Enterprise AI Procurement: Requirement Definition Before Vendor Evaluation

 Enterprises frequently approach vendors with generalised intent rather than specific use cases.
 "We want to use AI for customer service" or "We need AI to improve decision-making" or "We're exploring AI for operational efficiency."
 These are directions, not use cases.

 Vendors respond by demonstrating broad capability.
 The technology can do many things.
-What it should do for this organisation, in this context, with these constraints, remains undefined.
-Procurement evaluates whether the vendor’s platform is capable of supporting the use case once it is defined.
+What it is expected to do for this organisation, in this context, with these constraints, remains undefined.
+Procurement evaluates whether the vendor's platform is capable of supporting the use case once it is defined.
 But if the use case is still conceptual, vendor selection becomes speculative.

 Use case definition is not a vendor responsibility.
-It requires understanding which business processes will change, what outcomes success looks like, and what constraints apply.
+It involves understanding which business processes will change, what outcomes success looks like, and what constraints apply.
 A use case for AI in customer service might mean automating tier-one support queries, or it might mean providing agents with real-time guidance during complex conversations.
-These require different data, different integration points, different operating models, and likely different vendors.
+These involve different data, different integration points, different operating models, and likely different vendors.

 Organisations that arrive at vendor conversations with use cases defined in operational terms rather than aspirational terms tend to get responses that are directly comparable.
 Vendors can propose architecture, estimate cost, identify integration requirements, and surface risks specific to what is being asked.
 Without that specificity, vendor proposals remain generic, and procurement is left comparing marketing narratives rather than solution fit.